Associate Degree – A Concurrent Enrollment Option for

-- Take prerequisite classes– Many of the courses you will need to complete to attain an associate degree have prerequisites.
-Take them ahead of time so you can seamlessly enroll in the necessary dual credit courses during your junior and senior year.
+- Take prerequisite classes– Many of the concurrent enrollment/dual credit courses you will need to attain an associate degree have prerequisites.
+Take them ahead of time so you can seamlessly enroll in the necessary dual credit courses during your sophomore, junior and senior year.

 Associate Degree Option Requirements

-Once you decide to participate in the Associate Degree pathway, and meet eligibility criteria, you must complete the following requirements:
+Once you decide to participate in the Associate Degree option, and meet eligibility criteria, you must complete the following requirements:

 - Submit the Associate Degree Pre-Advising questionnaire

 - Once approved, meet with a Concurrent Enrollment advisor at least once per school year to outline and stay current on your degree plan

 - Complete an agreement of participation and degree plan.
-Only students with an advisor-approved degree plan are eligible to take Boise State summer classes at the reduced concurrent enrollment rate of $65 per credit
+Only students with an advisor approved degree plan are eligible to take Boise State summer classes at the reduced Associate Degree rate of $75 per credit

-- Be admitted and actively enrolled in dual credit or on-campus courses throughout their participation in the option
+- Be admitted and actively enrolled in dual credit or on campus courses throughout your participation in the option

 - Maintain a minimum cumulative GPA of 3.0 (on a 4.0 scale) and remain in good academic standing